retentioneering/retentioneering-tools/docs/source/user_guides/eventstream.rst

     </table>
     <br>

-Often, such time-related information requires deeper analysis, so simple statistics are not enough, and we want to see the entire distribution.
-For these purposes the following group of methods has been designed.
+Often, such simple descriptive statistics are not enough to deeply understand the time-related values, so we want to see their distribution.
+For these purposes the following group of methods has been implemented.

 Time-based histograms